Introduction to Communications and Public Speaking

 Examines intercultural communication in a variety of contexts including interpersonal, small group, and corporate intercultural exchanges.
 Explore ways in which cultural differences can lead to misunderstandings.
 Through such inquiry, insights will be obtained about communicating competently with persons of other cultures.

-All Communications majors must complete capstone.
-A senior thesis, project, or portfolio that showcases the student’s track option.
-Must have 1. passed English Composition 2. completed the three Communication Concentration courses 3. be of senior standing.
+All Communications majors must complete capstone and produce a senior thesis, project, or portfolio that showcases the student’s track option.
 Seniors participate in an in-depth treatment of one specific area of interest through independent (faculty-directed) reading, research, and final thesis, project, or portfolio.
-Help seniors integrate their applied communication major with their future careers.
-One avenue of focus may be on traditional research, that prepares for graduate school.
+The course helps seniors integrate their applied communication major with their future careers.
+One avenue of focus may be on traditional research to prepare students for graduate school.
 Prerequisite: ENGL 101, Senior Standing.